jpearl01/mcsmrt/README.md

 [RDP gold database](http://drive5.com/uchime/gold.fa) for chimera detection

 Host genome file, for filtering sequences mapping to host genome.
-This may, or may not make sense depending on the provenance of your samples.
-As this tool was created using primarily clinical samples, filtering out either human DNA was often an important step.
+This may or may not make sense for you depending on the provenance of your samples.
+As this tool was created using primarily clinical samples, filtering out human DNA was often an important quality control step.

 ### Usage:
 First you will need a FASTA file with the PCR primer sequences used for your 16s amplification.
 Create or acquire the file with all the primer sequences used and store it in your working directory.